Lanchu2hen9/CCLanchuBlog/posts/JavascriptConceptReview.md

 - I'm assuming `AudioContext.createMediaElementSource();` grabs the audio source readies it to be played.
 - `AudioContext.createMediaStreamSource();` Mircophone input of WebAudio. [^9]

+# Things to Explore in the future:

+For reference, I will not be delving the deepest into the below topics within the scope of this subject.
+I would personally love to fall down the rabbit holes for the below ideas.

+- React.js
+- Vue.js
+- HTMLX

 [Top ⬆︎](#)

 [^1]: Take everything ChatGPT says with a grain of salt.
 Sometimes chatGPT bullshits.
 ChatGPT is the definition of: "Fake it til you make it."
 Like me, 🥲 but I haven't made it yet.